March 10, 2022

 Tonight’s low temperature was supposed to drop to 17°F with a wind chill of 9°F. The chance of overnight precipitation had dropped down to just 50% now, but it would undoubtedly come as snow if it fell.
 I’d just have to brace myself for the cold and whatever else rolled in with the storm tonight.

 After putting my phone away once again, I bid goodbye to Carlisle and Cheez-it.
-I really needed to hike another 2.3 miles up to Lemmon Creek before dark.
+I wanted to hike another 2.3 miles up to Lemmon Creek before dark.
 If the temperature was going to drop that low tonight, I had to expect my water was going to freeze inside my bottle (once again).

 LEMMON CREEK